xdawst/hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an associate researcher at the Department of Political Science at the University of Gothenburg.
+I am a postdoctoral researcher at the Department of Political Science at the University of Gothenburg.
 I completed my PhD in political science at the University of Gothenburg in February 2022.

-My research interests include the dynamics of the relationship between political competition and the conduct of elections, as well as the institutional conditions associated with corruption.
-I study these issues using surveys and experimental methods, as well as meta-analyses and qualitative comparative analyses.
+My research interests include the contentious politics and elections, political behaviour, and political institutions.
+I study these issues using a range of approaches including experimental and quasi-experimental methods.

-The results of my research have been published in such outlets as the International Journal of Press/Politics, Party Politics, and the Journal of Elections, Public Opinion and Parties among others.
+The results of my research have been published in such outlets as the International Journal of Press/Politics, Party Politics, Democratization, and the Journal of Elections, Public Opinion and Parties among others.

-I am currently affiliated with the Misconduct and Whistleblowing in Political Parties project at the University of Gothenburg.
+I am currently affiliated with projects which consider the political economy of conservation and misconduct in political parties.
+I coordinate a course on the delegation of executive power given at the bachelor level.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_dawson22.pdf" "newtab" >}}CV{{< /staticref >}}.